awsdocs/aws-cli-user-guide/doc_source/install-macos.md

 $ python --version
 ```

-If your computer doesn't already have Python installed, or if you want to install a different version of Python, follow the procedure in [Install the AWS CLI on Linux](install-linux.md)\.
+If your computer doesn't already have Python installed, or if you want to install a different version of Python, follow the procedure in [Install the AWS CLI version 1 on Linux](install-linux.md)\.

-## Install the AWS CLI Using the Bundled Installer<a name="install-bundle-macos"></a>
+## Install the AWS CLI version 1 Using the Bundled Installer<a name="install-bundle-macos"></a>

-Follow these steps from the command line to install the AWS CLI using the bundled installer\.
+Follow these steps from the command line to install the AWS CLI version 1 using the bundled installer\.

-**To install the AWS CLI using the bundled installer**
+**To install the AWS CLI version 1 using the bundled installer**

 1. Here are the steps described below in one easy to copy\-and\-paste group\.
 See the descriptions of each line in the steps that follow\.